 The County is using a process manufactured and designed by Engineered Compost Systems.
 The AC Composter Aerated Static Pile system is a proven technology in wide use throughout the West Coast.
 A computer-controlled blower keeps the material saturated with oxygen, which accelerates decomposition and manages moisture levels.
 The cover system retains heat and high-nutrient materials while managing potential odors.

 There is no national standard for “Organic” compost.
 Our compost is manufactured / recycled from natural living materials and water, without the addition of any chemicals.
 The chemical properties of our compost vary slightly through the seasons as the inputs we receive vary.
 The properties of are compost are relatively consistent and are identified within the current laboratory analysis.
-Please see our latest lab results or detailed lab results.
+Please see our latest lab results.
 USDA’s National Organic Program (NOP) encourages the use of compost as a soil amendment to grow organic produce.
 NOP regulates organic produce and defines what produce can use the term “Organic”.
 Inputs such as water, fertilizers, pesticides and compost are regulated by these rules, which dictate how they are made and from what, but do not specify any rules by which inputs may be called “Organic.”
 Thus there is no national standard for “organic” compost.
 HoCoGro Compost is great to use to grow produce, organically or traditionally.
 We gladly work with organic farms and their certifiers to meet any of their documentation needs.

 Yes.
 Mulch, Compost and a Topsoil Blend are available at the WoodWaste Area.